 The board of directors has established three standing committees-audit, compensation, and nominations and governance-each of which operates under a charter that has been approved by the board.
 In addition, the compensation committee has designated two of its members to serve on the stock plan subcommittee.
-A copy of the audit committee charter, as in effect on the date of this proxy statement, is attached as Appendix A.

-The board of directors has determined that all of the members of each of the board's standing committees and subcommittee are independent as defined under the new rules of the NASDAQ Stock Market that become applicable to the company on the date of the annual meeting, including, in the case of all members of the audit committee, the independence requirements contemplated by Rule 10A-3 under the Exchange Act.
-In addition, all of the members of the audit committee are independent as defined by the rules of the NASDAQ Stock Market that apply to the company until the date of the annual meeting and otherwise satisfy NASDAQ's eligibility requirements for audit committee membership.
+The board of directors has determined that all of the members of each of the board's standing committees and subcommittee are independent as defined under the rules of the NASDAQ Stock Market, including, in the case of all members of the audit committee, the independence requirements contemplated by Rule 10A-3 under the Exchange Act.
+In addition, all of the members of the audit committee otherwise satisfy NASDAQ's eligibility requirements for audit committee membership.